theengs/TPLUG01/docs/advanced/advanced.md

-# User guide
+# User Guide

-## Led indicator
+## LED Indicator Guide

-### Steady orange
+### Steady Orange
-The plug generated an Access Point for onboarding on a network
+The plug is generating an Access Point for network onboarding.
 <p align="left">
   <img src="./../img/Theengs-plug01-orange.png">
 </p>

-### Orange 5 seconds, off 5 seconds
+### Orange (5 seconds on, 5 seconds off)
-The plug is disconnected from the MQTT broker
+The plug is disconnected from the MQTT broker.

-### Orange 2 seconds, off 2 seconds
+### Orange (2 seconds on, 2 seconds off)
-The plug is disconnected from the Wifi broker
+The plug is disconnected from the WiFi network.

-### Steady green
+### Steady Green
-The plug is connected to the network and MQTT broker
+The plug is connected to both the network and the MQTT broker.
 <p align="left">
   <img src="./../img/Theengs-plug01-green.png">
 </p>

-### Steady blue
+### Steady Blue
-An update or an operation is in progress
+An update or operation is currently in progress.
 <p align="left">
   <img src="./../img/Theengs-plug01-blue.png">
 </p>

-### Flashing blue
+### Flashing Blue
-Scan or communication in progress
+Scanning or communication is in progress.

-### Steady red for the power Led
+### Steady Red (Power LED)
-An overcurrent has been detected.
-The relay has been switched Off automatically
+An overcurrent has been detected, and the relay has been automatically turned off.
 <p align="left">
   <img src="./../img/Theengs-plug01-power-red.png">
 </p>

-## Modules and parameters
+## Modules and Parameters

-### Home Assistant discovery convention
+### Home Assistant Discovery Convention
-The plug publishes its configuration and the detected BLE sensors to the broker following [Home Assistant discovery convention](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).
-You will find the devices into Configuration->Devices menu with [Home Assistant](https://docs.openmqttgateway.com/integrate/home_assistant.html)
+The plug publishes its configuration and detected BLE sensors to the broker following the [Home Assistant discovery convention](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).
+You can find the devices in the Configuration->Devices menu with [Home Assistant](https://docs.openmqttgateway.com/integrate/home_assistant.html).

 <p align="left">
   <img src="./../img/Theengs-Plug-Settings-HomeAssistant.png">